gliderlabs/connectable/README.md

 	$ docker run -d --name connectable \
 			-v /var/run/docker.sock:/var/run/docker.sock \
-			progrium/connectable:latest \
-			consul://consul.docker:8500

-Connectable supports other registries and is extendable via modules.

-If you're running Consul with DNS available to your containers using the `-dns` flag or using Resolvable, you don't have to specify any registry.
-Connectable will do SRV lookups via DNS by default:

-	$ docker run -d --name connectable \
-			-v /var/run/docker.sock:/var/run/docker.sock \
 			progrium/connectable:latest

+With Resolvable running, it will have access to Consul DNS.
+It will be able to resolve any connections using DNS names.

 #### Start containers that use Connectable

-First, you need to expose the running Connectable container to new containers.
-Normally this is done using links.
-Links are unnecessary if you're running Resolvable.
-However, in this example we'll use links.

-The only other step you need to do is specify the name of the service(s) you want to connect to using environment variables.
-You also specify a port you'll use when connecting to Connectable.
+All you have to do is specify a port to use and what you'd like to connect to as a label.
 For example:

-	CONNECT_6000=redis.service.consul
+	connect[6000]=redis.service.consul

-With this environment variable set, you can connect to Connectable on 6000 and it will take you to the Redis service found via Consul DNS.
+With this label set, you can connect to Redis on localhost:6000.
 You can also specify multiple services:

 	$ docker run -d --name myservice \
-			-e CONNECT_6000=redis.service.consul \
-			-e CONNECT_3306=master.mysql.service.consul \
+			-l connect[6000]=redis.service.consul \
-			--link connectable:connectable \
+			-l connect[3306]=master.mysql.service.consul \
 			example/myservice

-Now in your service container, you can connect to `connectable:6000` to get to Redis and `connectable:3306` to get to your MySQL master.
-If you were using Resolvable, you could drop the link and use `connectable.docker` instead of `connectable` when connecting.

-## Configuring Connectable

-Connectable just needs to know what service registry to use and how to use it.
-It's easiest when you have DNS discovery available and you don't need to specify a registry.
-But, for example, if you were using etcd, you'd need to specify a URI with the etcd address and the prefix used for your services:

-	$ docker run -d --name connectable \
-			-v /var/run/docker.sock:/var/run/docker.sock \
-			progrium/connectable:latest \
-			etcd://etcd.docker:4001/path/to/services

-Different registry modules have different options that can be passed in the URI.
-For example, there is a `consulkv` module to use the KV store instead of Consul's service discovery API.

 ## Load Balancing